 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

 What: Shares of book retailer Barnes & Noble

 So what: The red ink continues to flow at Barnes & Noble, but strong sales of its Nook e-reader -- $277 million in the first quarter -- may be a sign that its digital focus is starting to pay off.
 The shares were crushed earlier this month after Liberty Media said it would invest $204 million in Barnes & Noble instead of buying it outright, so today's rally serves as a much-needed bounce for shareholders.

 Now what: I'd continue to be cautious.
 Barnes & Noble still sees a full-year loss of $0.10 to $0.15 per share and doesn't expect to be profitable until roughly mid-2013.
 It's tough to get excited about its short-term potential.
 And while today's news is encouraging, betting on Barnes & Noble to beat out digital gorillas Amazon and Apple over the long run isn't exactly an enticing offer either.

 Interested in more info on Barnes & Noble?
 Add it to your watchlist.

 Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Amazon and Apple are Motley Fool Stock Advisor selections.
-The Fool owns shares of Apple.
+Motley Fool newsletter services have recommended buying shares of Amazon and Apple.
+Motley Fool newsletter services have recommended creating a bull call spread position in Apple, and the Fool owns shares of it.
 Try any of our Foolish newsletter services free for 30 days.